Wangq180/Qianyue-Wang.github.io/_pages/about.md

 <p>My research journey began in the domain of
 <span style="color:#007acc">computer vision and image processing</span>, where I explored deep learning techniques for
 image reconstruction, low-light image enhancement, and PCB image understanding.
-I have developed and evaluated generative models such as MAE and VQGAN, and contributed to benchmark datasets and evaluation metrics in this field.</p>
+I have developed and evaluated generative models, and contributed to benchmark datasets and evaluation metrics in this field.</p>

-<p>Recently, I have shifted my focus toward
+<p>In addition to this, I have also expanded my interests into
 <span style="color:#007acc">hardware-aware AI</span>, where I design
 <span style="color:#007acc">low-power embedded systems</span> and implement
 <span style="color:#007acc">FPGA-based accelerators</span> for medical AI applications.
 My work includes optimizing inference